The Unspoken Burden Of Constant Reliability

 Weariness of being “competent”

-Why Being Strong Becomes Hard to Unlearn
+Why Being Strong Becomes Hard To Unlearn

-Releasing this position isn’t simple because strength evolved into: Your core self
+Releasing this position isn’t simple because strength evolved into:

 Your coping mechanism